junxit/us-congress-bills-117/bill.md

   - **(1)** The term “appropriate congressional committees” means—
     - **(A)** the Committee on Homeland Security of the House of Representatives; and
     - **(B)** the Committee on Homeland Security and Governmental Affairs of the Senate.
-  - **(2)** The term “contract for covered services” means a contract relating to the procurement of covered services for the Department of Homeland Security.
+  - **(2)** The term “contract for covered services” means a contract (with a total contract value of $50,000,000 or more, inclusive of contract options) relating to the procurement of covered services for the Department of Homeland Security.
-  - **(3)** The term “covered services” means with respect to the borders of the United States, any service related to border security provided by a contractor to be used by the Department.
+  - **(3)** The term “covered services” means, with respect to the United States land border with Mexico, any service, including related to border security, provided by a contractor to be used by the Department.